The Garden Suburb

 Minister's mind.
 These gentlemen stand in no sense for a Civil Service cabinet.
 They are rather the class of travelling empirics in Empire, who came in with Lord Milner, whose spiritual home is fixed somewhere between Balliol and Heidelburg.
 Their function is to emerge from their huts in Downing Street, like the competitors in a Chinese examination, with answers to our thousand questions of the Sphinx."

 The references to Empire, Balliol and Heidelburg were made because of Lord Milner, a Balliol-educated, German-born staunch imperialist and loyal ally of Lloyd George, and member of the Prime Minister's War Cabinet.
 Milner had great influence in the selection of Garden Suburb members, resulting in the placement of some of his proteges from the time he was the High Commissioner for South Africa, from a group known as Milner's Kindergarten.
 It may have helped Lord Milner become the second most powerful man in Britain.

-While the Prime Minister and his War Cabinet were initially confronted by problems with Greece, President Wilson's Peace Note, and Lloyd Georges desire to expand the War beyond the Western Front, the Garden Suburb shouldered all peacetime duties, like military questions, foreign and colonial affairs, and labour matters.
+While the Prime Minister and his War Cabinet were initially confronted by problems with Greece, President Wilson's Peace Note, and Lloyd George's desire to expand the War beyond the Western Front, the Garden Suburb shouldered all peacetime duties, like military questions, foreign and colonial affairs, and labour matters.
 It was also responsible for new ideas and suggestions to make things run efficiently.
 Its founding members were W. G. S. Adams, David Davies, Joseph Davies, Philip Kerr and Waldorf Astor.
 In May 1917 Cecil Harmsworth joined, in June David Davies left, and in July Astor left.